 Do I need a Party Wall Agreement for a rear extension?

-The Act also makes provisions under section 6 for “adjacent excavations”.
-This section states that if you are intending to excavate to certain depths within certain distances of your neighbours building or structures that you must serve them notice and obtain an agreement.
+The Act also makes provisions under Section 6 for “adjacent excavations”.
+This section states that if you are intending to excavate to certain depths within certain distances of your neighbours building or structures then you must serve them Notice and obtain an Agreement.

-The first provision of section 6 covers excavations within 3 metres measured horizontally from your neighbours building or structure.
-Section 6 states if any part of your excavation within that distance is going to be deeper than the lowest part of your neighbours building or structure(s), you are required by law to serve them with a valid party wall notice giving a minimum of one month notice and to obtain a party wall agreement.
+The first provision of Section 6 covers excavations within 3 metres measured horizontally from your neighbours building or structure.
+Section 6 states if any part of your excavation within that distance is going to be deeper than the lowest part of your neighbours building or structure(s), you are required by law to serve them with a valid Party Wall Notice giving a minimum of one month's notice and to obtain a Party Wall Agreement.

 Excavation within 3 metres